Gennadi Vostrikov, Director Emeritus

 Jennifer Turman Bayliss- Pre-Ballet/Pre-Tap, Ballet, Tap

 Jennifer holds a BA in Arts Studies (99) and a BS in Psychology (01) from Shenandoah University.
-She is the owner/ director of the Sunshine Studio, has been sharing her love of dance, movement, and performance with all age ages and populations for 25 years and is the director of the Winchester Montessori School’s ballet and creative movement program.
-Jennifer is also the director of the liturgical dancers of Centenary United Church of Christ and has been with Frederick County parks and recreation since 2000.
+She is the owner/ director of the Sunshine Studio, has been sharing her love of dance, movement, and performance with all age ages and populations for 25 years.
 She has coached, directed, choreographed and conditioned for dance teams, cheer squads, clubs, and performers of all ages and levels.
-Jennifer has been adjunct faculty at SU since 2004 sharing her love of yoga, created and directs the Young Yogis program at Winchester Montessori School, and is the office manager and a teacher at Jala Yoga.
-She is a recognized RYT 200, RCYT (children), RPYT (prenatal) and has practiced yoga for more than 25 years receiving numerous trainings and certifications and has presented for yoga teacher trainings, large and small festivals, health fairs and wellness days.
-Jennifer has facilitated and co-created wellness circles and energy camps for adults and children.
-As a busy mama of three, Jennifer, is grateful to the Vostrikov community for supporting the arts, children, and making the studio always feel like a second home to all of our faculty, families and dancers.
+Jennifer has been adjunct faculty teaching yoga at Shenandoah University since 2004.
+Jennifer is a recognized RYT 200, RCYT (children), RPYT (prenatal) and has presented for yoga teacher trainings, yoga festivals, and health and wellness fairs.
+As a busy mama of three, Jennifer, is grateful to the Vostrikov’s community for supporting the arts, children, and making the studio always feel like a second home to all of our faculty, dancers, and families.

 Faith Lees Biddulph – Ballet and Pointe